Ancient Civilizations 6th Grade

 In this course designed for 6th graders, the key social studies’ goals include respecting the dignity of each individual, recognizing similarities and differences, accepting diversity, learning about independence and interdependence, the development of citizenship skills, and committing to justice, equality and fairness.
-These goals are met during a comprehensive study of the Eastern Hemisphere from the earliest known civilization through Classic Greece.
-An ongoing study of current events adds diversity and interest.
+These goals are met during a comprehensive study of the Eastern Hemisphere from the earliest known civilization through Greece and Rome.
 Geography, graphing, charting and mapping skills are integrated as they relate to what students study.
 The students become better citizens with a more developed sense of fairness and equality.
-They are able to use and understand maps, charts and graphs.
 They know what is taking place in the world around them.
 They understand why civilization started and how it grew and changed over time.

 (2 semesters required)

-In this course students build upon the foundation build in the sixth grade by centering on civilization’s spread to Europe and the Middle East beginning with ancient Rome and progressing through the Middle Ages into the early Renaissance.
-In each unit, students will investigate the culture of the people that live in that particular part of the world.
+In this course students build upon the foundation build in the sixth grade.
 Student attention will focus on the physical, economic, social, religious, and political patterns of that area.
 Methods of learning include the textbook, maps, lectures, reports and videos all related to the area of study.
 Students will also do projects involving other core classes as well as an interdisciplinary approach.
 As a result, students will better understand their world around them.
 This will help students become more aware and informed about our ever-changing world for the development of our young people as organized and responsible members of society.
-Students will also be required to produce a current event report every month as per a rubric handed out in class.

 US History & WA State History 8th Grade(2 semesters required)